obatarhe/alx-low_level_programming/0x0B-malloc_free/README.md

-# This is all about dynamic memory allocation
+# This is about Automatic and dynamic allociton fo memory